 Washington, DC franchise tax explained

-Corporations, LLCs, and partnerships all pay franchise tax in Washington, D.C.
-Even if your headquarters is in another state, having business connections in DC puts this tax on your plate.
+Most corporations, LLCs, and partnerships doing business in Washington, DC are subject to franchise tax.
+Even if your headquarters is in another state, having business connections in DC can put this tax on your plate, though statutory exemptions apply to certain entity types and business activities.

-Although it’s called a “franchise tax”, it’s essentially a state income tax on businesses.
+Although it is called a "franchise tax," it is essentially a state income tax on businesses.

-Recently, DC has been cutting its franchise tax rate to attract more businesses.
-As of 2024, the franchise tax rate is 8.25%—a rate that has held steady since 2018, after being reduced from higher rates in previous years.
-However, navigating DC's rules alongside obligations in other jurisdictions creates significant compliance challenges, especially as tax laws evolve yearly.
-Here’s what you need to know if you operate a business in our nation’s capital.
+DC has kept its franchise tax rate steady to remain competitive with neighboring jurisdictions.
+As of 2025, the franchise tax rate is 8.25%, a rate that has held since 2018, according to the DC OTR business tax rates page.
+However, navigating DC's rules alongside obligations in other jurisdictions creates significant compliance challenges.
+Here's what you need to know if you operate a business in our nation's capital.

 Overview of the Washington, DC franchise tax

 The legal basis for the DC franchise tax lives in Title 47, Chapter 18 of the DC Code.
-This section spells out the tax rates, filing requirements, and other rules you must follow.
-The Office of Tax and Revenue (OTR) runs the show and guides taxpayers through the process.
+This chapter spells out tax rates, filing requirements, and other rules you must follow.
+The Office of Tax and Revenue (OTR) administers the tax and guides taxpayers through the process.

 Corporate franchise tax requirements

-DC's corporate franchise tax rate is 8.25% of taxable income, with a minimum tax based on your gross receipts:
+DC's corporate franchise tax rate is 8.25% of taxable income per DC Code § 47-1807.02, with a minimum tax based on DC gross receipts:

 How to determine your taxable income

-Your DC taxable income starts with your federal taxable income, with some DC-specific adjustments.
-You must report all DC-source income—business revenue, rents, capital gains—using Form D-20 by the 15th day of the fourth month after your taxable year ends.
+Your DC taxable income starts with your federal taxable income, adjusted for DC-specific items.
+You must report all DC-source income (business revenue, rents, capital gains) using Form D-20 by the 15th day of the fourth month after your taxable year ends (generally April 15 for calendar-year filers, though this deadline tracks the federal schedule and should be confirmed against current OTR instructions each year).

 Compliance strategies and best practices